Acrylic, ink, Japanese paper on cradled birch panel (2023)

 Size: w 28 x h 40 x d 1.75 inches

-Acrylic, graphite, pastel on paper mounted on birch panel (2020)
+Acrylic and graphite on paper mounted on cradled birch panel (2020)

 Size: w 13″ x h 18″ x d 1.5″

 Last night I was thinking about the poet Louise Bogan (subject of my PhD thesis a while back).
 She and her husband renovated an old farmhouse in New York state in 1929.
 She loved that house.
 A year and a half later they were driving home from visiting his mother and could see over the horizon that their house was burning.
 She lost all her manuscripts.